CherylVolta/config-files/README.md

-# config-files

-## 一些软件的配置文件

-包括：
+# Config files backup for some applications

+Including:

-- vim
+- Vim

-- clash for windows
+- Clash for Windows

-- windows terminal
+- Windows Terminal